 Queen Elizabeth I also received scented gloves, which was noted by Beck: “Three Italians came unto the queen and presented her eache [sic] of them a payre [sic] of sweet gloves.”
 By the mid 1600s perfumed gloves were almost universally worn, and by the time Beck wrote his book in 1883, he claimed gloves were still being scented and that people have “within the present century … worn them scented with myrtle.”

 No matter what the chicken gloves were made from, it wasn’t easy to flirt if you were a woman living in the 1700 and 1800s.
-You could not be overt with your intentions.
-Being overt in your feelings towards a man would have been the height of rudeness and impropriety.
-That is partly why flirting signals or codes developed.
-Signals or codes could subtly show a woman’s true feelings and save a man from guessing how a woman felt.
+You could not be overt with your intentions as that would have been considered the height of rudeness and impropriety.
+That is partly why glove flirting language developed because these signals or codes could subtly show a woman’s true feelings and save a man from guessing how a woman felt.
 In Agnes H. Morton’s book of 1909, she claimed:

 “Few things are more vulgar than the readiness to infer a flirtation from every case of marked mutual interest between a man and woman … A woman may accept every tribute that a chivalrous man may offer to her talent or wit, so long as it is expressed in a hearty spirit of good comradeship, and with a clear and unmistakable deference to her self-respecting dignity.”

-One way for a woman to maintain her dignity was to use the glove code associated with flirting, despite The Nunnery for Coquettes book that claimed such codes might be a woman’s ruin.
-By the mid and late 1800s, several books were published providing specific signals to use when wearing or carrying gloves.
-These signals included the following:
+One way for a woman to maintain her dignity was to use glove flirting language despite The Nunnery for Coquettes claiming that such signals or codes might be a woman’s ruin.
+By the mid and late 1800s, specific glove flirting language was in use when women wore or carried gloves and was identified as the following:

 - Biting the tips—I wish to be rid of you very soon.